ONLINE HELP

 Remarks:

 • The trace file is created by default in the user data directory.
-This file is named like the project.
+The name of this file is the same as the project name.
 This file contains the information to trace during the program execution.
 The information is completed by the date and time of each "Trace".
 This allows you to detect a potential problem during the process.

 01/12/2001 - 10:53:25:20